davidjosearaujo/dissertation/docs/CableLabs/A Comparative Introduction to 4G and 5G Authentication by CableLabs.md

 2. Second, a home network provides authentication vectors (AVs) when consulted by a serving network during UE authentication, but it is not a part of the authentication decision.
 Such a **decision is made solely by the serving network**.
 # 5G Authentication
 Service-based architecture (SBA) has been proposed for the 5G core network.
 Accordingly, new entities and new service requests have also been defined in 5G.
 Some of the new entities relevant to 5G authentication are listed below.
+## SEAF
-- The **Security Anchor Function (SEAF)** is in a serving network and is a **“middleman” during the authentication** process between a UE and its home network.
+The **Security Anchor Function (SEAF)** is in a serving network and is a **“middleman” during the authentication** process between a UE and its home network.
 It can reject an authentication from the UE, but it relies on the UE’s home network to accept the authentication.
+## AUSF
-- The **Authentication Server Function (AUSF)** is in a home network and **performs authentication with a UE**.
+The **Authentication Server Function (AUSF)** is in a home network and **performs authentication with a UE**.
 It makes the decision on UE authentication, but it **relies on backend service for** computing the authentication data and keying materials when **5G-AKA or EAP-AKA’** is used.
+## UDM
-- **Unified data management (UDM)** is an entity that hosts functions related to data management, such as the **Authentication Credential Repository and Processing Function (ARPF)**, which **selects an authentication method based on subscriber identity and configured policy** and computes the authentication data and keying materials for the AUSF if needed.
+**Unified data management (UDM)** is an entity that hosts functions related to data management, such as the **Authentication Credential Repository and Processing Function (ARPF)**, which **selects an authentication method based on subscriber identity and configured policy** and computes the authentication data and keying materials for the AUSF if needed.
+## SIDF
-- The **Subscription Identifier De-concealing Function (SIDF) decrypts a Subscription Concealed Identifier (SUCI)** to obtain its long-term identity, namely the Subscription Permanent Identifier (SUPI), e.g., the IMSI.
+The **Subscription Identifier De-concealing Function (SIDF) decrypts a Subscription Concealed Identifier (SUCI)** to obtain its long-term identity, namely the Subscription Permanent Identifier (SUPI), e.g., the IMSI.
 In 5G, a subscriber long-term identity is always transmitted over the radio interfaces in an encrypted form.
 More specifically, a **public key-based encryption is used to protect the SUPI**.
 Therefore, only the SIDF has access to the private key associated with a public key distributed to UEs for encrypting their SUPIs.
 # 5G Authentication Framework
 A unified authentication framework has been defined to make 5G authentication both open (e.g., with the support of EAP) and access-network agnostic (e.g., supporting both 3GGP access networks and non-3GPP access networks such as Wi-Fi and cable networks).